 If the ems_can_translate function returns EMSR_NOT_NOW, then all parsing stops and the MIME entity as it stands is written out for later processing.
 The entity is written to a file and a link to the file is placed in the original message.
-When the user clicks on the link, the translation process is resumed.
-This will be changed in a future version when Eudora supports MIME storage.
-It may not be required that the user click on an icon.
+When the user clicks on the link, the translation process is resumed in the on-display context for the same translator.